-The Walking Dead Midseason Premiere Recap: Don’t Cry For Me, Alexandria
+The Walking Dead Midseason-Premiere Recap: Don’t Cry for Me, Alexandria

 The Walking Dead

-Look, we all knew what was in store for this mid-season premiere.
+Look, we all knew what was in store for this midseason premiere.
 A couple months ago, we saw Carl’s big reveal to Rick and Michonne — he was sporting a not-very fresh walker bite on his flank.
 At least Hershel had the option of hacking his leg off to save himself; even if it was possible to slice the bad meat out of Carl’s side, that wound looked like it had sunk in.
 The kid was feverish.
 Rick was devastated.
 Unless the show was about to pull another Glenn-under-the-dumpster subterfuge, this was sure to be the Carl Grimes Memorial Episode.

 But damn, TWD, did you have to do us like this?
 One minute we’re catching up with Carol and Morgan as they creep on the Kingdom.
 Then it’s back to Carl on his death cot.
 Zeke and a Savior swap philosophies; Carl writes good-bye notes.
 Dwight gets yelled at; Carl turns 50 shades of grey.
 Was it overwrought?
 Of course it was — isn’t everything on this show?
 But damn it, the melodrama was effective.
-Carl may have been annoying at times — or all the time, perhaps — but he’s a TWD O.G.
+Carl may have been annoying at times — or all the time, perhaps — but he’s a TWD OG.
 By the end of the night, I looked like Rick in those cutaway scenes, shaken and in need of some Visine.

 Given that most of the episode takes place in only two locations — the sewer and the Kingdom — and Carl’s swan song dominates the story, there’s still a lot to chew on.
 (Rimshot!)
 Carol conveniently knows of a little cottage that the Saviors have somehow not discovered and directs the Kingdom survivors to take shelter there.
 Henry, not surprisingly, insists on joining her mission to rescue Zeke.
 “Morgan taught me the stick,” he says.
 “You taught me the gun.”
-Carol, perhaps knowing she does not have a good record with childcare, tells him to stay put.
+Carol, perhaps knowing she does not have a good record with child care, tells him to stay put.
 That sets up the kid to do something dumb, like run off to the Kingdom on his own.

 Meanwhile, Morgan bears witness to the Savior escape plan: strategically shoot enough zombies to create a wall of walker bodies that gives them a chance to make a run for it.
 Morgan makes it out alive and finds Carol — the stick and the gun united at last.
 Didn’t think the stick would turn out to be a weapon of mass destruction, though.
 It’s soon quite clear to Carol that Morgan has drifted back to his bad place, turning his staff into a Savior skewer.